RodGuarneros/production_environment_ML/README.md

  The prediction is then presented to the application user through the application.
 The endpoint is the interface that enables communication between the application and the model, using a REST API.

+Model, Application and Containers

+Production environment is composed of two primary programs, the model and the application, that communicate each other through the endpoint (interface).